The 1D parabolic-parabolic Patlak-Keller-Segel model of chemotaxis: the particular integrable case and soliton solution: Exact Solution

-The curves for the concentration of the chemical substance $ v_{n+\frac{1}{2}}(y) $ are presented in the Fig.21-Fig.22.
+The curves for the concentration of the chemical substance $ v_{n+\frac{1}{2}}(y) $ are presented in the Fig.9.
 Since $ v_{n+\frac{1}{2} }(y) $ have to be positive (nonnegative) we see, that these functions do not satisfy this requirement in all domain of definition.

-In conclusion it seems to be interesting to present the plots for $ e^{v_{\nu}(y)} $ and $ u_{\nu} (y) $ for different values of $ \nu $, Fig.23-Fig.28.
-It is interesting to see, that there are irregular solutions for $ e^{v_{\nu}(y)} $, however the corresponding solutions for $ u_{\nu}(y) $ are regular.
-This question requires a further investigation.
+In conclusion it seems to be interesting to present the plots for $ e^{v_{\nu}(y)} $ and $ u_{\nu} (y) $ for different values of $ \nu $, Fig.10-Fig.12.
+It is interesting to see, that there are irregular solutions for $ e^{v_{\nu}(y)} $, however the corresponding solutions for $ u_{\nu}(y) $ are regular (see (6)-(8)).